tperry2x-uk/OpenXTalk-Community-DPE/docs/guides/LiveCode Documentation Format Reference.md

 The <textEncode> function takes text, and returns it as binary data, encoded with the specified encoding.

-It is highly recommended that any time you interface with things outside LiveCode (files, network sockets, processes, etc) that you explicitly textEncode any text you send outside LiveCode and <textDecode> all text received into LiveCode.
+It is highly recommended that any time you interface with things outside of the engine (files, network sockets, processes, etc) that you explicitly textEncode any text you send outside and <textDecode> all text received into the engine.
 If this doesn't happen, a platform-dependent encoding will be used (which normally does not support Unicode text).

 It is not, in general, possible to reliably auto-detect text encodings so please check the documentation for the programme you are communicating with to find out what it expects.
 If in doubt, try UTF-8.